so-dang-cool/singleton/README.md

 If you need more performance or less overhead, look into rolling your own implementation that works for your needs.
 (But wow, what would you even be doing where you'd need to create so many Singleton instances so fast?)

+## Misc

+- `Singleton.eager(A)` Allows A to be null.
+(But don't do this)
+- `Singleton.lazy(Supplier<A>)` Allows the supplied A to be null.
+(But don't do this) Does throws a `NullPointerException` if the supplier itself is null.
+- Versions of the Singleton project will only ever be single major version numbers.

 ## Credits